Tech Article

 Autonomous tractors and harvesters can operate day and night.

-Primarily, autonomous farming technologies exist to free up human farm workers from certain activities, where their time can be better spent on more important things .
+Primarily, autonomous farming technologies exist to free up human farm workers from certain activities, where their time can be better spent on more important things.
 Currently, these aids are typically machines that are equipped to perform specific, regular tasks.
 The most obvious is the tractor, which is used for numerous jobs on a typical crop field.
 These may include tilling, seeding, cultivating and harvesting; with the tractor traversing the field in a regular lawn mower pattern each time.
 The boundaries of a field and the simple notion of driving up and down it are ideal for automation.

-Existing tractors can be retrofitted with self-driving systems to save on recapitalisation, with manufacturers also offering autonomous tractors and other equipment “out of the box”.
+Existing tractors can be retrofitted with self-driving systems to save on recapitalization, with manufacturers also offering autonomous tractors and other equipment “out of the box”.
 To assist farmers in managing capital expenditure and more efficiently distribute the resources spent in equipment manufacturing, autonomous tractors and autonomous farming equipment can be temporarily leased during times of high demand via companies offering farming and robots as a service (FaaS and RaaS, respectively) models.

 Other big advantages of using autonomous farming equipment are that time of day, shift length and downtime due to operator breaks or illness become things of the past.

 How to define precision agriculture (PA)?
 It is a tech-based methodology designed to provide farmers with a clear, in-depth understanding of farm conditions.
 The key concept underpinning PA is to use detailed observation and measurement for what might be termed “strategic farming”.
 The greater the number of variables being measured, the larger the available data.
-When the data can be intelligently analysed and linked, farmers can better understand the soil, where and when to plant various crops and how to tend them for sustained output.
+When the data can be intelligently analyzed and linked, farmers can better understand the soil, where and when to plant various crops and how to tend them for sustained output.

 For example, measuring soil moisture content, topology, rainfall, sun exposure, oxygen and nitrogen content that is coupled with precise locations of where measurements are taken gives farmers a new insight into what is happening above the soil and in it.
 Using this data, farmers can make more informed decisions that are very specific to particular conditions or crop needs.
 As an example of how this can alter farm activities, prior to precision agriculture, farmers would spray entire crops as fairly standard practice – a blanket approach.
 With precision agriculture, only areas that require spraying are sprayed (perhaps using autonomous Unmanned Aerial Vehicles – UAVs).
-The increases in efficiency and the minimisation of resource use and chemical applications are obvious.
+The increases in efficiency and the minimization of resource use and chemical applications are obvious.

 A recent study on the benefits of precision agriculture by the Association of Equipment Manufacturers (AEM) in the United States found the following: